yasirisrar012/Exploratory-Data-Analysis-on-Covid-19-Dataset-Using-Python/README.md

+# Exploratory Data Analysis on Covid-19 Dataset Using Python
 The dataset was collected from the Johns Hopkins University Center for Systems Science and Engineering (CSSE) in .csv format, updated on a daily basis.
 Jupyter Notebook is the web-based python IDE used for the scripting purpose.